-Under a policy of the FRB, holding companies such as the Company with less than \$3.0 billion in consolidated assets are not subject to consolidated capital requirements.
+Under a policy of the Federal Reserve applicable to bank holding companies with less than \$3.0 billion in consolidated assets, the Company is not subject to consolidated regulatory capital requirements.

 ITEM 7A.
 Quantitative and Qualitative Disclosures About Market Risk